life-itself/tao/patterns/README.md

 # Patterns

 Our patterns describe the way we operate at Life Itself.
 They include various practices that we maintain, as well as how we operate internally - e.g. how we are organized, manage projects, and get stuff done.

-Please see here for our [Project Management Guide](/project-management%20/#roles/) and [how we get work done]().

 ## Practices